ray155093/azure-docs.zh-tw/includes/iot-hub-gateway-sdk-getstarted-code.md

 ```
 int helloWorldThread(void *param)
 {
-    // Create data structures used in function.
+    // create data structures used in function.
     HELLOWORLD_HANDLE_DATA* handleData = param;
     MESSAGE_CONFIG msgConfig;
     MAP_HANDLE propertiesMap = Map_Create(NULL);

-    // Add a property named "helloWorld" with a value of "from Azure IoT
+    // add a property named "helloWorld" with a value of "from Azure IoT
     // Gateway SDK simple sample!" to a set of message properties that
     // will be appended to the message before publishing it.
     Map_AddOrUpdate(propertiesMap, "helloWorld", "from Azure IoT Gateway SDK simple sample!")

-    // Set the content for the message
+    // set the content for the message
     msgConfig.size = strlen(HELLOWORLD_MESSAGE);
     msgConfig.source = HELLOWORLD_MESSAGE;

-    // Set the properties for the message
+    // set the properties for the message
     msgConfig.sourceProperties = propertiesMap;

-    // Create a message based on the msgConfig structure
+    // create a message based on the msgConfig structure
     MESSAGE_HANDLE helloWorldMessage = Message_Create(&msgConfig);

     while (1)